kubev2v/forklift-operator/docs/development.md

 Events:                    <none>
 ```

-Any errors encountered during reconcile will be reported, for further info the operator pod logs can be inspected.
+Any errors encountered during reconcile will be reported, for further info, the operator pod logs can be inspected.